Bangladesh opposition boycotts mayoral elections as being rigged

 Voter turnout was barely 5 percent, he said, adding, "We participated in the city polls to restore democracy.
 But vote rigging has already proved that restoring democracy is not possible under this government."

+Officials of the ruling party were not immediately available to respond to Ahmed's comments.

-Khaleda and leaders of her party had earlier threatened retaliation if the local elections were rigged.
-Khaleda's motorcade was attacked during her campaigns for city elections.
+Zia and leaders of her party had earlier threatened retaliation if the local elections were rigged.

 More than 120 people have been killed and hundreds injured in political violence, most in petrol bomb attacks on vehicles, amid transport blockades and strikes by the opposition aimed at toppling the government.